flyingmachine/brave-clojure-web/content/organization.md

 The way I think about this is that I imagine I am an extremely impatient academic specializing in semiotics-au-fromage, or the study of symbols as they relate to cheese.

 Suddenly, I'm thrust into the middle of an international plot.
 All across the world, sacred and historically important cheeses have gone missing.
-Wisconsin's Standard
-Cheddar: gone!
-The Great Cheese Jars of Tutankhamun: stolen!
+Wisconsin's Standard Cheddar: gone!
+The Great Cheese Jars of
+Tutankhamun: stolen!
+Meanwhile, I'm being chased by the Illuminati, Masons, and the Crips *and* Bloods!

-And now, these daring cheese thieves have claimed the most famous cheese of all: the Cheese of Turin, a crumb of cheese purported to have fallen from the lips of a deity during his last dinner.
+And now, this daring cheese thief has claimed the most famous cheese of all: the Cheese of Turin, a crumb of cheese purported to have fallen from the lips of a deity during his last dinner.

 Because I'm an academic I attempt to solve the case the best way I know how: by heading to the library and researching the shit out of